Dom11/JCT2015_UI/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

-* This repository should provide an inside perspective of how far the application is
+* This repository should provide an inside perspective of the current development status
 * Version 1.0

 ### How do I get set up? ###

-* Summary of set up
 * Eclipse Luna, JDK 8 (version 8u25),
-* not yet set up as Maven project (there seem to be missing parameters in my current set-up)
+* Maven: not yet set up as maven project (there seem to be missing parameters in my current set-up)
 * DB MySQL (not yet integrated, details will follow)
+* REST: see repository JCT2015_RestAPI

 ### Contribution guidelines ###